 Join us as we prepare for the birth of Jesus during the season of Advent!

-The first symbol you will notice in the sanctuary is an Advent wreath, made by a member of SsAM.
-It consists of a circle of evergreen branches (symbolizing eternal life) and four candles, each representing the light of God coming into the world.
+The Advent Wreath, made by a member of SsAM, consists of a circle of evergreen branches (symbolizing eternal life) and four candles, representing the light of God coming into the world.
 The fifth candle is white and is called the Christ Candle.
 There is no one prescribed color for the candles, although several traditions exist.
 Some of you may remember the use of purple during Advent, representing a penitential theme for the season.
 In more recent years, however, blue is being used, reflecting the sense of hope and anticipation.

-In 2019, the first Sunday of Advent marks our moving into Year A of the three years of lectionary readings.
-Most of the Gospel readings come from the Gospel of Matthew.
+The Readings: In 2021, The 1st Sunday of Advent marks our moving into Year C in the lectionary with the majority of Gospel readings taken from the Gospel of Luke.